barsk/G27_Pedals_and_Shifter/README.md

-# G27 Pedals and Shifter
+# Logitech G27/G29 Pedals and Shifter USB Adapter

-Arduino based USB interface for Logitech G27 pedals and shifter.
+Arduino based USB interface for Logitech G27/G29 pedals and shifter.
+Note that G29 is not implemented yet (needs another means of entering calibration active mode as button are not there).
+I will look into it if there is demand.

 This is a fork of n-e-y-s-devel's version which in turn is a fork of the original great project from functionreturnfunction: https://github.com/functionreturnfunction/G27_Pedals_and_Shifter.
-Both of those repos seem to have been abandoned so I have cleaned up a few things, removed the custom Joystick implementation and replaced with the standard Arduino Joystick from MHeironimus (which must be added in Arduino IDE).
+Both of those repos are  abandoned so I have cleaned up a few things, removed the custom Joystick implementation and replaced with the standard Arduino Joystick from MHeironimus (which must be added in Arduino IDE).

 > [!Note]
->*The Dpad is now supported as a proper Hat switch (8 directions), instead of 4 buttons!*
+> *The Dpad is now supported as a proper Hat switch (8 directions), instead of 4 buttons!*

 I changed throttle, brake and clutch to use the axis Rx, Ry and Z so that the joystick control panel test view in Windows presents these in a nicer way.
 That has no impact in games as you can map any axis as throttle, brake and clutch.